Skip to main content English

 Technical proficiency and instrumentation

-The suggested research is embedded in a specialized outpatient clinic for trauma related disorders.
+The suggested research is embedded in a specialized outpatient clinic for trauma and stress in childhood and adolescence.
 The clinic’s team combines members with track records in multimodal biological procedures assessing the impact of stress, psychotherapists and teaching therapists, who will contribute to implementation and supervision of psychotherapeutic treatment procedures.
 Members of the clinic have undergone training in evidence-based psychotherapeutic interventions and have a long-standing track record in treating children and adolescents by psychopharmacological interventions.
-In addition, an existing collaboration with the Department of Analytical Chemistry, University of Vienna, will provide expertise in the field of metabolomic and proteomic research.
-Metabolic phenotyping will be performed using finger sweat analysis based on mass spectrometry, as published previously.
-The projection of the metabolic profiles on metabolic networks allows to identify biochemical processes specifically affected in the corresponding patient.
-Additional hypotheses will benefit from collaborations with preclinical research groups.

 Aspirations for the next 5 years